 Another analysis estimates that hundreds of coastal communities in the US will soon face chronic, disruptive flooding due to rising sea levels that will directly affect people’s homes, property values, and their very lives.

 This study from the Union of Concerned Scientists found that long before rising sea levels permanently submerge properties, millions of Americans living in coastal communities will experience more frequent and disruptive flooding.
 They define this as “chronic inundation,” or flooding that occurs 26 times per year (about once every other week) or more.

-Reaching this threshold will mean that regular routines become impossible and residents, communities, and businesses alike will be forced to make some difficult and expensive choices.
+Reaching this threshold will mean that regular routines become impossible and residents, communities, and businesses alike will be forced to make difficult and expensive decisions.
 This flooding is a result of increased height in high tides which reach further inland, all caused by rising sea levels.

 Homeowners and commercial property owners at risk of chronic inundation would start to see serious financial losses.
 In turn, these communities would experience a severe tax base erosion due to the decline in property values.

 With the vanishing property taxes racing against the ever-increasing cost of regular flood response, funding for infrastructure and crucial local services (think roads, schools, and police) would quickly evaporate.

 Several experts have warned that we would see a U.S. housing market crash worse than the 2007-2008 financial crisis, due to the devastation of coastal real estate values caused by rising sea levels and flooding.
 Many residents in these areas will not be able to pay for the repairs on their properties which could lead to banks foreclosing many properties.